MichelleUsagi/Phase-3-project/README.md

 ## Interpretation
 - **Logistic Regression** is highly interpretable and was improved using L1/L2 regularization.
-- **Decision Tree** was easy to explain but prone to overfitting without depth control.
+- **Decision Tree** was easy to explain, but prone to overfitting without depth control.

 ## Key Insights